theosmith02-dot/BikeAnnotationAppSDGroup1/README.md

 * npm run build

 ## Folder Structure
 Our folder layout is seen below.
 Follow this to find each file and exactly what function in corresponds to.
-Think of this as a guide for when edits are made and you need to find which file to edit.
+Think of this as a guide for when you would like to edit the software and you need to find which file corresponds to which function in the code.
 ```text
 root/
 ├── public/